Trxyebeep/TOMB5/README.md

 Raildex: additional fixes.

 ### License:
-This project is licensed under the GNU General Public License - see the [LICENSE](https://github.com/Trxyebeep/TOMB5/blob/main/LICENSE) file for details
+This project is licensed under the GNU General Public License - see the [LICENSE](https://github.com/Trxyebeep/TOMB5/blob/master/LICENSE) file for details

+### Using:
+Be sure to check this [guide](https://github.com/Trxyebeep/TOMB5/blob/master/USING.md)

 ### Note:
 this mainly started to see if I could do it, but it blew out of proportion into a full fledged decompilation project.
 I only do this in my free time, and I'm still rather new at this :)